OpenHistoricalDataMap/MapnikTileServer/docs/ci.rst

      :alt: DeepSource

 `DeepSource.io <https://www.deepsource.io>`_ is like `Codacy.com <https://www.codacy.com>`_
-but it also analyze Dockerfiles.
+but it also analyzes Dockerfiles.

 DeepSource config is ``.deepsource.toml``